aduvenhage/ais-decoder/README.md

 ## Examples
 The project includes some examples of how to use the AIS decoder lib.

 ## Create a python module (WIP)
 Use SWIG to compile a python module.
 The module is built around the 'ais_quick' interface.
 See 'examples/quick'.
+The SWIG interface file is located at 'python/ais_decoder.i'.

+To build (tested with MacOS):

 ```
 cd python